A quick guide!

 Collection bins in Tesco’s (71 High St, OX5 2DN) and Sainsbury’s (289 Oxford Rd, OX5 2PE):

-- All flexible plastic wrappings
+- Soft plastic wrappings

 Morgan Optometry (106A Oxford Rd, OX5 1BL):